mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 access to the models via HTTP.

-In order to provide feedback loop, a **Monitor Node** checks the status and performance meters, issuing new training cycles or a full rebuild process.
-Some structures traverses through Development and Production perimeters.
-Training and Monitor nodes are key elements that communicate between those zones.
+In order to provide feedback loop, a **Monitor Node** checks the status and performance meters, issuing new training cycles or a full rebuild process. **Control or Operator Machine** is the VM used by Configuration Manager or Operation Engineer to follow up the process or issue commands to the nodes in the pipeline.
-**Control or Operator Machine** is the VM used by Configuration Manager or Operation Engineer to follow up the process or issue commands to the nodes in the pipeline.
 This process may run through many different perimeters, however this solution comprises _Development_ and _Production_ stages only.

 ### Architectural Components and Decisions